Background pattern

 Avaxim - Austria, Belgium, Germany, Denmark, Greece, Spain, Finland, Ireland, Italy, Luxembourg, Netherlands, Portugal, Sweden, United Kingdom.

-Date of the last review of this leaflet: September 2021
+Date of last revision of this leaflet: September 2021

 Other sources of information